Zapier pricing: How much does Zapier actually cost?

 Example usage and cost: For a personal blog that shares new posts to a single social media platform, this plan suffices.
 The limitation to 100 tasks per month means it's cost-free, but the necessity for an upgrade arises when tasks exceed the cap, highlighting the plan’s limited flexibility for growing needs.

-2. Starter Plan
+2. Professional Plan

 Tailored for advanced users who require extensive automation capabilities, including unlimited multi-step Zaps, paths, and access to all premium integrations.
 Task limits can scale significantly, catering to high-volume needs.